-The Consumer Consultants will provide advice to the hospital about partnership with consumers and carers and help us to maintain and improve our patient-centred approach.
+The Consumer Consultant will provide advice to the hospital about partnership with consumers and carers and help the site to maintain and improve our patient-centred approach.

-Consumer and Carer Consultants have experience in mental health private hospital services, as a consumer; either as a patient or carer/support person.
+Consumer and Carer Consultants have experience in mental health private hospital services, as a consumer; either patient or carer/support person.